Prince Valiant “Far From Camelot”

 This latest collection features strips dating from November 21, 2004, to May 11, 2008 and follows Prince Valiant and his son Nathan’s adventures as they prepare for battle following King Arthur’s abdication.
 This epic strip remains unique in the world of contemporary comic features, with its combination of narrative adventure and sometimes humorous family drama, its bold artistic realism combined with hints of fantasy, and its historical accuracy in the portrayal of life in the days of King Arthur.
 It is featured in more than 300 newspapers nationwide as well as inspiring a number of artistic film adaptations.

 This is Schultz and Gianni’s first run with Prince Valiant and for me continues on the strip I was reading 66 years earlier.
 Prince Valiant is a tale of a man in the era of King Arthur and Camelot, upholding his own moral code in the face or adversity.
 There is swordplay, intrigue and problem solving but all in a clean, moral high ground fashion that carries straight on from Hal Foster’s work.
 I haven’t read anything in between but Schultz has the writing of this strip down pat: we don’t need swearing, blood splatter or rape to tell a good story.
 Bravo.

 Gary Gianni is a pencil and ink kind of artist; colour on his work seems superfluous and out of place.
 It’s a scratchy line shaded style that works in the strip well but isn’t as clean and painted as Hal Foster.
 Don’t get me wrong: this is well done art by an accomplished artist.

-I normally shy away from paperback volumes of this size since they flop around when I’m reading but Andrew McMeel Publishing have put together a top notch volume: heavy paper, sturdy binding, clean printing.
-It’s an all around well published work.
+I normally shy away from paperback volumes of this size since they flop around when I’m reading but Andrew McMeel Publishing has put together a top-notch volume: heavy paper, sturdy binding, clean printing.
+It’s an all-around well-published work.
 Google Books has an excellent preview available.